Vettel-5A/fll-code/README.md

      - If both values are not equal, print “Gyro Bad” on screen

   - Light Sensor Calibration: When in different areas, the reflective intensity of the black lines on the game mat vary.
 This variance in the reflective intensity of the lines in different locations can lead to incorrect light sensor inputs.
 Through the use of this program, you will be able to associate certain reflective intensity values with different colors, namely black and white.

+  - NOTE: These programs must be run before each match.

+QuickClick Program
+  - Purpose: In between runs, you sometimes have to scroll through directories to find the program for you next run.
+This program solves this problem
+  - main.py: This is where multiple run programs can be associated with different buttons.